antmicro/ros2-gui-node/README.md

 } // namespace gui_node
 ```

-Overridden `draw` method is responsible for drawing the widget and is called by the `GuiNode` every time the drawing loop is executed.
+The overridden `draw` method is responsible for drawing the widget and called by the `GuiNode` every time the drawing loop is executed.
 Usually, the `draw` method uses the `getRosData` method of the `GuiNode` to get the `RosData` object, and later visualizes data from it.

 The `GuiEngine` class expects widgets to be drawn using the `Dear ImGui` library.